 Referred to as an impeccable performance with top-notch value, the RazoRock Plissoft Synthetic Shaving Brush outperforms many of the more expensive brushes.
 The brush holds lather well, and while the backbone remains soft, you can apply lather without it becoming floppy.
 This brush holds water much better than many of the other synthetic shaving brushes out there.

 The cardinal sin of the RazoRock Plissoft Synthetic Shaving Brush is how it feels uncomfortable in your hand.
 The ridge sits too tall, and the design could have used a valley mare of about 1/4″ wider.
-If you decide on this product to get started with wet shaving, we recommend you spend a little extra for the barber handle in the name of comfort.
+If you decide on this product to get started with wet shaving, we recommend you spend a little extra on the barber handle in the name of comfort.

 A brand with a history of 44 years, Parker first started in 1973.
 The brand has maintained a proud commitment to high standards, and they have an ongoing commitment to excellence.
 The wet shaving community that has owned this synthetic shaving brush attests to its quality construction and lathering performance.
 The quality does not waver for one second.
 Costing $22.00, this is the second cheapest synthetic shaving brush on the list.